Mean-Field Games With Finitely Many Players: Independent Learning and Subjectivity: Introduction

 \subsection{Related Work}

-Learning in mean-field games is a nascent but active research area.
-Early contributions to learning in mean-field games include \cite{kizilkale2012mean} and \cite{yin2013learning}, which studied learning in specific classes of MFGs.
-Another relatively early contribution to learning in a mean-field environment is \cite{yang2018mean}, which studies a model inspired by the mean-field theory of physics; the model used there is closely related to (but different from) typical models of mean-field games.

-More related to the present paper are the works \cite{guo2019learning,subramanian2019reinforcement, elie2020convergence,xie2021learning,uz2020reinforcement} and \cite{anahtarci2021learning}.
-By and large, these works approach learning in MFGs by analyzing the single-agent problem for a representative agent in the limiting case as $N \to \infty$, and equilibrium is defined using a best-responding condition as well as a consistency condition; see, for instance, \cite[Definition 2.1]{subramanian2019reinforcement}.
-This notion of equilibrium is inherently symmetric: at equilibrium, all agents use the policy of the representative agent.
-In contrast, the notion of equilibrium we consider is more along the lines of \cite[Definition 5.1]{subramanian2019reinforcement}, as it allows for different agents to follow different policies.
+A number of research items attempt to approximate solution concepts for mean-field games using learning algorithms.
+By and large, these works approach learning in mean-field games by analyzing the single-agent problem for a representative agent in the limiting case as $n \to \infty$, and equilibrium is defined using a best-responding condition as well as a consistency condition; see, for instance, \cite[Definition 2.1]{subramanian2019reinforcement}.
+The solution concepts sought in these works are inherently symmetric: at equilibrium, all agents use the same policy as the representative agent.
+As a result, such equilibria may be difficult to learn in decentralized learning settings, where agents will use heterogeneous policies during the learning process.
+We now describe a representative sample of works in this centralized learning tradition, and we refer the reader to \cite[]{lauriere2022learning} for a survey.

-In \cite{guo2019learning}, the authors study a model of MFGs that allows for costs and state dynamics to depend also on the distribution of actions of other players.
-Under somewhat stringent assumptions of Lipschitz continuity, an existence and uniqueness of equilibrium result is given, and an algorithm is presented for learning such an equilibrium.
-Of note, this paper assumes that the learner has access to a population simulator for sampling state transition and cost data at one's convenience.
-This algorithm is therefore not suitable for learning applications in which the data observed by a learner depends on an actual trajectory of play, obtained during sequential interaction with a system.
+In \cite[]{guo2019learning}, existence and uniqueness of mean-field equilibrium is shown under stringent assumptions, and an algorithm is proposed and analyzed under an assumption that a generative model for sampling transition and cost data is available.

-A special case of MFGs, called stationary MFGs, is studied in \cite{subramanian2019reinforcement}.
-The authors present multiple notions of equilibrium and study two-timescale policy gradient methods in this setting, wherein a representative agent updates its policy to best-respond to its (estimated) environment on the fast timescale and updates its estimate for the mean-field flow on the slow timescale.
-By assuming access to a simulator for obtaining data, convergence to a weak notion of local equilibrium is proved.
+Stationary mean-field games are studied in \cite[]{subramanian2019reinforcement}.
+Optimality and equilibrium are defined in terms of the limiting invariant distribution of the mean-field state.
+The authors present multiple notions of equilibrium and study two-timescale policy gradient methods, where a representative agent updates its policy to best respond to its (estimated) environment on the fast timescale and updates its estimate for the mean-field flow on the slow timescale.
+With access to a simulator for obtaining data, convergence to a local notion of equilibrium is proved.

-MFGs with a finite time horizon and uncountable state and action spaces are considered in \cite{elie2020convergence}.
-A fictitious play algorithm of sorts is proposed and analyzed, though the question of learning best-response is black-boxed.